sammcj/smcleod/_pages/quotes-musings.md

 > "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system."

 \- John Gall

+---

+> "Everyone wants to get the right people, but it's not the people - it's the leadership, if we create the right environment - we will get the right people."

+> "You can easily judge the character of a man by how he treats those who can do nothing for him."

+> "Stress and anxiety at work have less to do with the work we do and more to do with weak management and leadership."

+> "You don’t hire for skills, you hire for attitude.
+You can always teach skills."

+\- Simon Sinek

 ## Musings